Separation vs. Divorce

 - the duration of the marriage together with the ages of the parties at the time of the marriage and at the time of the divorce or separate maintenance action between the parties;

 - the physical and emotional condition of each spouse;

-- the educational background of each spouse, together with need of each spouse for additional training or education in order to achieve that spouse’s income potential;
+- the educational background of each spouse, together with the need of each spouse for additional training or education in order to achieve that spouse’s income potential;

 - the employment history and earning potential of each spouse;